MatheusCod/Rain/README.md

   love.window.setMode(windowWidth, windowHeight)

   -- Rain variables
-  -- deltaX: distance in pixels from the x1 value of a rain line to the x2 -- deltaY: distance in pixels from the y1 value of a rain line to the y2 -- rainAmount: amount of rain drops deltaX = 3 deltaY = 10
+  -- deltaX: distance in pixels from the x1 value of a rain line to the x2 value -- deltaY: distance in pixels from the y1 value of a rain line to the y2 value -- rainAmount: amount of rain drops deltaX = 3 deltaY = 10